 Well, it did for Stefan Diedericks of Kwazulu-Natal North Coast…or rather he forced it open.
-He turned his passion into a career, and hasn’t looked back.
-Stefan Diedericks grew up in Bothas Hill in Kwazulu-Natal in South Africa, where his father was an Afrikaans & Woodwork teacher at Kearsney College, a prestigious boarding schools for senior school boys: “My father loved woodwork, and I developed a passion for working with my hands at an early age.
+He turned his passion into a career and hasn’t looked back.
+Stefan Diedericks grew up in Bothas Hill in Kwazulu-Natal in South Africa, where his father was an Afrikaans & Woodwork teacher at Kearsney College, a prestigious boarding school for senior schoolboys: “My father loved woodwork, and I developed a passion for working with my hands at an early age.
 As a boy, I often carried a knife, which was used to cut and whittle sticks, or just to cut some fruit.”

 In 2001 – twenty years later – Stefan admits to being slightly wiser: “By then I knew much more about different knife steels and proper heat treatment, so it was time to try and make my second knife.
 This time the result was much better.”

 A year later, Stefan attended a fixed blade knife course with internationally renowned knife-maker Andrè Thorburn and later with Gawie and Thinus Herbst, all members of the Knifemakers’ Guild of Southern Africa (KGSA).
 He says it’s thanks to their guidance that his knife-making skills rocketed.

 Stefan continued making knives as a hobby, but everything changed in 2015: “I was retrenched as Operations Manager at Okapi, the pocket and cane knife manufacturer.
 I wasn’t going to sit around and wait for another job, I decided to turn my hobby into a career.
 I got stuck into my knife making.”